ubc-vsp22/classroom/README.md

 ## Discussions

-We will use a **Slack** workspace for all discussions related to this VSP package.
+We will use a [**Slack** workspace](https://ubc-vsp22.slack.com) for all discussions related to this VSP package.

-[Discussions](https://ubc-vsp22.slack.com): ask and answer questions about lectures, assignment, and anything related to the courses.
+_Use this Slack workspace to ask and answer questions about lectures, assignment, and anything related to the courses._

-* Use [this link](https://join.slack.com/t/ubc-vsp22/shared_invite/zt-1cjhz9pbl-8CgEhC70dhWRW3gqCu4f7A) to join the Slack workspace.
+* Follow [this link](https://join.slack.com/t/ubc-vsp22/shared_invite/zt-1cjhz9pbl-8CgEhC70dhWRW3gqCu4f7A) to join the Slack workspace.

 ## Schedule